Black Diamond GlideLite Splitboard Mix STS Review

 Our Analysis and Test Results

-Glide is the root word in the name of the Glidelite; it's also at the forefront of its design.
-This skin is 65% Mohair and 35% nylon, which creates a skin with a glide centric focus.
-Glide becomes an essential part of splitboarding, as we spend most of our time climbing.
+Glide is the root word in GlideLite; the metric is also at the forefront of its design.
+This skin is 65% Mohair and 35% nylon, which helps support the design principles of making a glide-centric focus, and that's exactly what they did.
+Glide becomes an essential part of splitboarding, as we spend most of our time climbing or walking through flat approaches.
 Effortless glide while climbing reduces the amount of energy you expend to conserve stamina for descending.
 This skin glides well enough to be able to capitalize on these efficiency benefits.

 Ease of Use